HartlandRobotics/ArduinoIntroduction/README.md

-# Welcome to the Ann Arbor International NodeBots Day documentation
+# Welcome to the NodeBots Unleashed @ CodeMash documentation

 There are several things here that are useful for creating a successful event.